aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 ### **3-Connect Hive metastore via thrift service hosted on EKS**
 In this example, our Spark application connects to a standalone Hive metastore service (HMS) running in EKS.

 Running the standalone HMS in EKS unifies your analytics applications with other business critical apps in a single platform.
 It simplifies your solution architecture and infrastructure design.
 The helm chart solution includes autoscaling feature, so your EKS cluster can automatically expand or shrink when the HMS request volume changes.
 Also it follows the security best practice to manage JDBC credentials via AWS Secrets Manager.
-However, the solution requires DevOps and k8s skills, also you need to be able to maintain the workload stability and resiliency in EKS.
+However, you will need a combination of analytics and k8s skills to maintain this solution.

 To install the [HMS helm chart](https://github.com/melodyyangaws/hive-emr-on-eks/tree/main/hive-metastore-chart), simply replace the environment variables in values.yaml, then manually `helm install` via the command below.
 Otherwise, deploy the HMS via a CDK/CFN template with a security best practice.
 Check out the [CDK project](https://github.com/melodyyangaws/hive-emr-on-eks/blob/5faa5201cb9fb437e70fe895bcebc94bd076a74a/source/lib/spark_on_eks_stack.py#L81) for more details.